 My anxiety and anger began to take a toll on me in such a way that I just wanted answers.
 I love my family deeply but I began to repeat negative patterns that I saw demonstrated from childhood and they did not match the life I was building for myself.

-It is always my go to advice for folks to go and obtain those skills designed just for their life.
+It is always my go-to advise for folks to go and obtain those skills designed just for their life.

-Also, If you are working chances are your employer may offer an employee program that offers counseling over the phone.
-Rest assured your sessions are confidential, as it is illegal for these therapist to share any of your health information with your employer.
+Also, If you are working chances are your employer may offer an employee program that offers to counsel over the phone.
+Rest assured your sessions are confidential, as it is illegal for therapists to share any of your health information with your employer.

 If you purchase health insurance via your employer then you are most likely covered for family and individual mental health care with an average co-pay of $10-$25.

 2) RELIGION: You cannot pray depression, anxiety, grief, abuse or drug addiction away.
 Your pastor is lying to you if he is telling you that.
 Good clergy with common sense will advocate for your mental health and pray with you as you discover wonderful or not so wonderful things about yourself.
 They will compliment your clinical care with scripture and perhaps offer some additional feedback.

 On another note, if your pastor is not a trained psychotherapist with state licensed credentials, and specializes in the area of counseling you need, you run the risk of never truly gaining the desired results of therapy.
 While pastors have life experience they do not have the expertise to diagnose and prescribe the necessary treatment some parishioners may need.